OPS-E2E-PPE/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Management/Get-Clipboard.md

 ## DESCRIPTION

 The `Get-Clipboard` cmdlet gets the contents of the clipboard as text.
-Multiple lines of text are returned as an array of strings similar `Get-Content`.
+Multiple lines of text are returned as an array of strings similar to `Get-Content`.

+> [!NOTE]
+> On Linux, this cmdlet requires the `xclip` utility to be in the path.
+On macOS, this cmdlet uses
+> the `pbpaste` utility.

 ## EXAMPLES